 With the rising costs, it’s critical for retailers to evaluate how they manage eCommerce returns.
 You want to protect profit margins without damaging customer satisfaction and customer lifetime value.

-In this post, you’ll see the main drivers for customer returns, how to reduce the cost of returns and recommendations for improving eCommerce returns management.
+In this post, you’ll see the main drivers for online returns, how to reduce the cost of returns and recommendations for improving eCommerce returns management.

 Why Do Your Customers Return Products?

 You’ve likely seen a variety of reasons for customer returns.
 It ranges from an item that didn’t fit to a damaged product or a gift purchase that was returned.
 Your customers return products for many reasons, and every return is a direct hit to your bottom line.